 What Makes It A Mystery?

-There’s a lot of open-ended questions with ghosts and hauntings.
+There are a lot of open-ended questions about ghosts and hauntings.
 I’ve never heard a ghost say, “I’m Bob Smith, and I died on March 3, 1912.
 My ladder slipped out from under me.
 I cracked my head on the sidewalk and died.
 Now, I’m bound to that street intersection to ask for help in eternity.”

 It’s your job as the cozy ghost hunter to open a case, find the clues, determine the evidence that supports your goals and objectives, and identify the ghost and its motivations.